Bellese/cms-connectathon-2025/README.md

 - Scripts and tooling to interact with the Bellese-hosted FHIR server
 - Test data sets and supporting artifacts
-- Information about the measures being tested
-- Guidance for evaluating measure calculations
+- Guidance for evaluating measures
-- Details about the server setup and available Implementation Guides (IGs)

 # FHIR Server